 - diesel exhaust

-your exposure to risk factors.
-Smoking is the number one risk factor for lung cancer.
+Most cases of lung cancer are preventable.
+You can significantly limit your chances of developing lung cancer by avoiding exposure to risk factors.
+Smoking is the top risk factor for lung cancer.

-with the nutrition it needs to function properly and heal damaged cells:
+Nutrition is important for maintaining good health.
+A diet high in the following provides your body with the nutrition it needs to function properly and heal damaged cells:

 You can also do the following to maintain a healthy diet:

 - Eat five or more servings of fruits and vegetables per day.